 The Kampot Countryside

-Around 20km away from Kampot centre, the drive to the La Plantation doors will take the guts of an hour to reach purely because of the uneven roads.
-However to pass through the sugar cane fields, across railway tracks, along dusty roads and through the rural country side it is most definitely worth it!
+Around 20 km away from Kampot centre, the drive to the La Plantation doors will take the guts of an hour to reach purely because of the uneven roads.
+However, to pass through the sugar cane fields, across railway tracks, along dusty roads and through the rural countryside it is most definitely worth it!

-Use your Maps.Me app or offline Google Map for detailed directions, or simply follow the wooden signs and once you close in o the secret lake, which is far too big to be a secret, you are just about there.
+Use your Maps.Me app or offline Google Map for detailed directions, or simply follow the wooden signs and once you close in on the secret lake, which is far too big to be a secret, you are just about there.

 The Tour: